eltuxusb/eltuxusb/README.md

  * ELUSB-2
  * ELUSB-2-LCD

-Support will be extended to other Lascar products if possible (if I actually have another products in my hands).
+Support will be extended to other Lascar products if possible (if we actually have another products in our hands).

 ## Installation